 Here are some of the ways that you can use an interactive troubleshooting tree for the customer service function of your business:

 Increased time to resolution is a matter of great concern for even the most experienced customer service representatives.
 Luckily, using an interactive tree for customer service equips agents with the steps to be followed in multiple scenarios.
 It provides representatives with the right information at the right time, reducing resolution time.

 As agents can answer more queries in the first stage of interaction itself, they would be able to achieve reduced time to resolution for the customers.

 One of the best use cases for troubleshooting trees is to create a self-service solution that can be deployed via various routes like an IVR, chatbot, or website.
 Once you have covered the possible scenarios that a customer can face, you can cover them in any deployment mechanism and provide a self-service solution to the customer.

-As a result, businesses need to cater to this preference and create self-service tools that provide answers to multiple customer scenarios, empowering their clients to find possible solutions.
+As a result, businesses need to cater to this preference and create self-service tools that answer multiple customer scenarios, empowering their clients to find possible solutions.

 3. Structured resolution

 No customer likes a back-and-forth interaction.
 Rather, consumers prefer a structured resolution to their queries.
 An interactive troubleshooting tree does away with ping-pong communication and helps your customer support team follow a structured path to customer resolution.

 Using the troubleshooting tree in customer service is relevant because of the dynamic nature of the conversation.
 As your customer interacts in real-time with the support executive, you need to provide the right resources to your team that acts as a guide for resolving customer queries in a structured manner.